UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-11-19-team27-optical-flow.md

 ### Results

 Like just mentioned above, FlowNet accuracy is based on the metric of EPE, which at a high level tells us how close average pixel in the predicted flow vector was to its ground truth flow vector.

 FlowNet was evaluated on many different datasets with many options, but a table with a good representation of its strengths and limitations is listed here.

 <img src="{{ site.baseurl }}/assets/images/team27/FlowNet-Results.png" />

-*Figure 3.
-Evaluation Metrics on different datasets and FlowNet model options [4].*
+_Figure 4.
+Evaluation Metrics on different datasets and FlowNet model options [4]._

 The different options used in evaluating FlowNet were +v and +ft, which correspond to the variatonal refinement and finetuning options respectively.

 FlowNet models are trained on the Flying Chairs dataset.
 Because of this, the test EPE on this dataset was extremely low for all models, with a high of 3.03.
 As mentioned before, the FlowNetC model performs best on simple datasets, which was why it was able to achieve the lowest EPE out of all models and datasets with an EPE of only 2.19, compared to FlowNetS which achieved a 2.71 EPE.
 One thing that is interesting, however, is that the FlowNetS and FlowNetC actually perform worse with variational refinement and finetuning.
 This is because as the models were already trained on Flying Chairs, they have already learned the optimal representation for that specific data.
 Adding variational refinement (to smooth a noisy output in post-processing) and finetuning (which is done with the Sintel dataset) actually makes the model perform worse.

 On the other datasets, Sintel Clean and Sintel Final, we can see the model performs significantly worse than on the Flying Chairs dataset, which makes sense for two reasons.
 One, the model is trained using Flying Chairs, but also Sintel is a more realistic dataset than Flying Chairs, so it is harder to capture all features correctly.

 It can be seen in the Sintel Clean and Sintel Final results that FlowNetS performs better on a more noisy dataset (Sintel Final), where FlowNetC performs better on a cleaner dataset (Flying Chairs and Sintel Clean).
 As the finetuning was done on Sintel, we also see performance boosts from using it when evaluating on the Sintel datasets.
 Variatonal refinement also helped with these datasets, as it helps smooth the output (flow fields), as they are more noisy than the clean outputs from Flying Chairs that the model was trained on.